gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 as peaceful as an old donkey.
 She didn't know why I was so restless, any more than I did.
 And now this.

 She shook her head.
-"I wish---" She stopped herself before saying it, just like she always did.  *I wish your father was here.*
+"I wish—" She stopped herself before saying it, just like she always did.  *I wish your father was here.*

 "I'm sorry," I said for the dozenth time.
 He would have yelled at me just like